Sajan81/GursagarBookStore/GursagarBookStore/README.txt

-in part 3 i have to go on bootswatch.com and have to download a theme NAMED United A after downloadin it i have to put or save it under wwwroot>css and after this i have to make changes in layout.cshtml i have added the given coding of css and js in my Layout.cshtml and commited it
+in part 3 i have to go on bootswatch.com and have to download a theme NAMED United A after downloadin it i have to put or save it under wwwroot>css and after this i have to make changes in layout.cshtml i have added the given coding of css and js in my Layout.cshtml and commited it in the next part i have to add dropdown list in my websiteb to i have written down the code as given in tutorial by adding a div class in layout.cshtml and after saved it i tried to it worked  A